Historical negationism: Book burning

-Repositories of literature have been targeted throughout history (e.g., the Library of Alexandria, Grand Library of Baghdad), burning of the liturgical and historical books of the St. Thomas Christians by the archbishop of Goa Aleixo de Menezes, including recently, such as the 1981 Burning of Jaffna library and the destruction of Iraqi libraries by ISIS during the fall of Mosul in 2014.
-Similarly, British officials would destroy documents in Operation Legacy to avoid records on colonial rule to fall into hands of countries declaring independence from Britain and scrutiny of the British state.
+Repositories of literature have been targeted throughout history (e.g., the Grand Library of Baghdad, the burning of liturgical and historical books of the St. Thomas Christians by the archbishop of Goa Aleixo de Menezes) including recently, such as the 1981 Burning of Jaffna library and the destruction of Iraqi libraries by ISIS during the fall of Mosul in 2014.
+Similarly, British officials destroyed documents in Operation Legacy to avoid records on colonial rule falling into the hands of countries declaring independence from Britain and any scrutiny of the British state.

 Chinese book burning

-The Burning of books and burying of scholars (焚書坑儒 (焚书坑儒, fénshū kēngrú, burning of books and burying (alive) of (Confucian) scholars)), or "Fires of Qin", refers to the burning of writings and slaughter of scholars during the Qin Dynasty of Ancient China, between the period of 213 and 210 BC.
+The Burning of books and burying of scholars (焚書坑儒 (焚书坑儒, fénshū kēngrú, burning of books and burying (alive) of (Confucian) scholars)), or "Fires of Qin", refers to the burning of writings and slaughter of scholars during the Qin dynasty of ancient China, between the period of 213 and 210 BC.
 "Books" at this point refers to writings on bamboo strips, which were then bound together.
 The exact extent of the damage is hard to assess; technological books were to be spared and even the "objectionable" books, poetry and philosophy in particular, were preserved in imperial archives and allowed to be kept by the official scholar.

 United States history

+Executive order to negate American history

+During the second presidency of Donald Trump (2025–present), the National Park Service was ordered to police "negative" American history.
+In over 400 Federally managed properties, they displayed signs to encourage visitors to report information critical of American history.
+It was meant to counter what Trump considered "revisionist" history, such as at Indian massacre sites, Japanese internment sites, and particularly Civil Rights historical sites in the American South, which were all impacted by the order to police negative information.